In order to apply for a trademark in the United States, you’ll need to know which specific trademark class your name or logo falls under.

-- Jewelry, including costume jewelry, falls into trademark class 14 (precious metals).
+- Jewelry, including costume jewelry, generally falls under Class 14 (jewelry).

-- Threads, fabrics, and other raw materials generally fall into trademark class 23 (yarns and threads) or 24 (textiles).
+- Threads, fabrics, and other raw materials generally fall into either Class 23 (yarns and threads) or Class 24 (textiles).

-- Lace materials, as well as shoelaces, falls into class 26 (lace and embroidery).
+- Certain lace materials, as well as shoelaces, falls into Class 26 (lace and embroidery).

 What if Someone Else Has a Similar Trademark?